 Unfortunately, a 2021 quarterly report highlights a global leadership crisis.
 A survey revealed that fewer than 20 percent of organizations currently have a pool of leaders that are prepared to fill critical leadership roles.
 Further, only 10 percent of CEOs report believing that their company’s leadership development training has had any impact on themselves or the business.

 This data is why self-developing any character traits you may not naturally have is important for leadership success.
 If you’re in a leadership role or want to be, your company isn’t going to train you to be honest, bold, innovative, or resourceful.
 You have to devote the time to develop these leadership characteristics yourself.
+As you do so, you’ll notice as they slowly become your own personality traits.

 Ways to develop successful leadership traits: